 If you select the proportional mode you can use this parameter to adjust the size of the watermark on the image.
 100 means to fill 100% of the width.

-You can define the minimum size for thumbnails before they get a watermark.
-This way small thumbs can be delivered without watermarks while the larger ones have one.
+You can define the maximum size for thumbnails before they get a watermark.
+This way small thumbs can be delivered without watermarks while the larger ones get a watermark.

 Is this watermark visible in the front end?
 Only published watermark configurations are applied in the front end rendering process.
 If you assign a unpublished watermark to an event the images will not be watermarked.